ecmwf-ifs/ecwam/README.md

 ### Generate derived-types data structures
 The derived-types storing grid-point data in ecWam can be configured in `src/ecwam/yowfield_mod_config.yaml`.
 If the fypp preprocessor and Python + pyyaml are found, then the configuration file is used to expand the accompanying `src/ecwam/yowfield_mod.fypp` into Fortran derived-type objects.
 The glue-code required to turn the derived-types members into FIELD API objects is also generated.
 If fypp and pyyaml are not found, then the existing `src/ecwam/yowfield_mod.F90` is used.
 Generation of the derived-type data structures can be disabled by passing the following build time option: `-DENABLE_GEN_DERIV_TYPES=OFF`.

+## Build using ecWAM bundle

+Another way of building ecWAM is to use the bundle definition shipped in the main repository:

+    $ ./ecwam-bundle create  # Checks out dependency packages
+    $ ./ecwam-bundle build [--build-type=<build-type>] [--arch=<path-to-arch>] [--option]

+The bundle also facilitates setting environment variables and compiler flags relevant to certain architectures by specifying the corresponding arch file at the build step.
+For example, to build on the ECMWF Atos system using Intel compilers and the hpcx-openmpi `MPI` library:

+`--arch=arch/ecmwf/hpc2020/intel/2021.4.0/hpcx-openmpi/2.9.0`

+The following options can also be configured during the bundle build step:
+ - `--without-mpi` - Disable MPI
+ - `--without-omp` - Disable OpenMP
+ - `--with-field_api` - Build using FIELD_API repo in `source/field_api`

+ Finally, additional `CMake` options can also be set during the bundle build step:

+`--cmake-"OPTION=<arg>"`

 Running ecWAM
 =============